-The TPS25923x family of eFuses is a highly integrated circuit protection and power management solution in a tiny package.
+The TPS25925x/6x family of eFuses is a highly integrated circuit protection and power management solution in a tiny package.
 The devices use few external components and provide multiple protection modes.
 They are a robust defense against overloads, shorts circuits, voltage surges, excessive inrush current, and reverse current.

-Current limit level can be set with a single external resistor.
+Current limit level can be set with a single external resistor and current limit set has a typical accuracy of ±15%.
 Over voltage events are limited by internal clamping circuits to a safe fixed maximum, with no external components required.
-Applications with particular voltage ramp requirements can set dV/dT with a single capacitor to ensure proper output ramp rates.
+TPS25926x devices provide over voltage protection (OVP) for 12-V systems and TPS25925x devices for 5-V systems.
+In cases with particular voltage ramp requirements, a dV/dT pin is provided that can be programmed with a single capacitor to ensure proper output ramp rates.